 - Tenants Victoria has online fact sheets, can provide legal advice over the phone, and may be able to represent you at the VCAT hearing, depending on how busy they are, your case and your location.

 - Victoria Legal Aid can provide legal advice over the phone, and have a duty lawyer service at some VCAT locations.

 - Victorian Aboriginal Legal Service can provide legal advice and maybe be able to represent you at VCAT if you identify as a Aboriginal and/or Torres Strait Islander person.

 - Your local community legal service might be able to provide legal advice or representation as well.

 - You can also pay for a private lawyer – the Law Institute of Victoria can help you find one.

 This type of financial assistance is not generally available for renters in public or community housing.
-Please check with your closest housing organisation regarding your eligibility for financial aid.For a rundown of the various kinds of COVID-19 financial support available, visit our What kind of COVID-19 financial support is available? self-help resource on the Justice Connect site.
+Please check with your closest housing organisation about your eligibility for financial aid.For a rundown of the various kinds of COVID-19 financial support available, visit our What kind of COVID-19 financial support is available? self-help resource on the Justice Connect site.